Privacy Compliance Strategies

 - Advising clients on risk-mitigation options, such as data encryption and access controls

-- Developing and implement recordkeeping, documentation, access, and complaint and disciplinary procedures
+- Developing and implementing recordkeeping, documentation, access, and complaint and disciplinary procedures

 - Conducting HIPAA- and HITECH-related educational seminars and training programs

-- Developing and implement a comprehensive privacy and cybersecurity compliance program
+- Developing and implementing a comprehensive privacy and cybersecurity compliance program

 - Updating privacy policies and procedures to comply with new developments and requirements